 Call your child’s healthcare provider right away if your child has any signs of enterocolitis.

 How can I help my child live with Hirschsprung disease?

 Your child’s bowel function may be affected after surgery.
 The most common long-term problems include bowel control and leaking stool, constipation, and infections.

-Problems that may occur after surgery depend on the amount of intestine that lacked nerve cells, and how much intestine was removed.
+Problems that may occur after surgery depend on how much of the intestine lacked nerve cells and how much of it was removed.

-Children who are able to have their ostomy closed may have short-term problems, including:
+Children who are able to have their ostomy closed may have short-term problems after the closure, including:

 - Stools may be frequent and loose at first.
 To prevent skin irritation, try cleaning the anal area carefully to remove stool.
 Also try using diaper rash creams or lotions.

 - Children may have trouble sensing the need to have a bowel movement.
 The urge to have a bowel movement is greater after eating.
 It may help to have your child spend 10 minutes after meals on the toilet.